 AR-15 80% Lower Receivers

-One of the most popular rifles ever created is the AR-15.
-Consisting of the upper part and the Lower Receiver, the AR provides a great deal of flexibility in creating your own unique, custom AR Rifle.
-The 80% Lower Receiver for the Rifle is not considered to be an actual firearm, therefore it can be acquired without Federal Firearms paperwork or licensing.
-You must acquire the Upper and finish some minor drilling of the 80% Lower Receiver yourself to complete your custom rifle build.
+One of the most popular rifles ever created is the AR-15 which can be customized easily.
+An 80 percent lower receiver is one such custom component, and is not legally considered to be a firearm therefore it can be acquired without federal firearms transfer paperwork or licensing.
+You must acquire the other needed components separately, and finish some minor drilling of an 80% lower receiver yourself to complete your custom rifle build.

 THE DIFFERENT TYPES OF MATERIALS FOR AR LOWER RECEIVERS

 AR-15 Lower Receivers are made out of either Aluminum alloy or a Polymer.
 However the most popular materiel to use is Aluminum.
 This versatile alloy is widely used across many industries because of how lightweight it is but still retains it’s strength.
 80% Lower Receivers are made of one of two different types of Aluminum.
 The first being 6061-T6 which is mainly used because it is less likely to corrode.
 Because it’s not quite up to MIL SPEC it is usually a more affordable option.
 Don’t worry though, 6061-T6 is still very durable and will do just fine for your next Rifle build.
 7075-T6 is used for it’s strength and is almost twice the thickness of the 6061.
 Because of the extra material and thickness, it can take longer for machines to drill and mill it.
 This makes it a little more expensive but certainly worth it for the extra safety.